‘Criminal Minds’ Sees Low Ratings Despite Matthew Gray Gubler Arc [Spoilers]

 Matthew Gray Gubler’s talent is one way to possibly save Criminal Minds, but the loss of Thomas Gibson and Shemar Moore may be too much to compensate for.
 It is very doubtful the faltering show could survive losing Matthew Gray Gubler as well.

 Matthew Gray Gubler’s story arc on Criminal Minds at least has Erica Messer excited.
 She is still certain that Season 12 will end in success, even without Thomas Gibson and Shemar Moore.
-She believes her writing can unify the new cast, and eventually win over the skeptical audience.
+She believes her writing can unify the new cast and eventually win over the skeptical audience.

 “We can do [a serialized saga].’
 If we hadn’t been on as long as we have, with such an amazing fan base who can’t get enough of our character work, this wouldn’t be possible.
 But we have people who want to be with our characters as much as possible, and they’re going to have the opportunity to be with them on a journey they’ve never been on before.”